Graduate Program Information

 For the Computer Science concentration, breadth must be demonstrated in the areas of computer networks; operating systems; algorithms; and databases.
 Depth must be accomplished in the areas of graphics/interfaces; networks; advanced systems; and data/language paradigms.

-Click here for the requirements for the MS-CIS Computer Science Thesis Option
+Requirements for the MS-CIS Computer Science Thesis Option

-Click here for the requirements for the MS-CIS Computer Science Non-Thesis Option
+Requirements for the MS-CIS Computer Science Non-Thesis Option

 MS-CIS Information Systems Concentration